The Golden Path to Guarded Monotone Strict NP: Introduction

-Roughly said, the theorem implies that every connected MMSNP $\tau$-sentence $\Phi$ can be assigned a highly symmetric infinite structure $\struct{C}_{\Phi}$ in a signature extending $\tau\cup \sigma$ such that the $(\tau\cup \sigma)$-reducts of the finite substructures of $\struct{C}_{\Phi}$ are up to isomorphism precisely the finite models of the first-order part of $\Phi$; this was first observed by Bodirsky and Dalmau~\cite{BodDalJournal}.
-Bodirsky, Madelaine, and Mottet~\cite{bodirsky2018_article} proved that if $\Phi$ is biconnected, then the $(\tau\cup \sigma)$-reduct of $\struct{C}_{\Phi}$ retains a certain amount of the original symmetry, and this fact is crucial in their take on the recolouring method.
-Later on, Bodirsky, Kn\"{a}uer, and Starke~\cite{bodirsky_asnp} showed that also connected GMSNP sentences can be assigned said highly symmetric infinite structures; they did not comment on whether this fact is helpful in analysing the complexity of the containment problem for GMSNP.
-We show that the highly symmetric infinite structures $\struct{C}_{\Phi}$ associated with GMSNP sentences $\Phi$ can be described by SNP sentences $\Delta(\Phi)$ of size doubly exponential in the size of $\Phi$.
-Subsequently, we show that the containment $\fm(\Phi_1)\subseteq \fm(\Phi_2)$ is equivalent to the existence of a particular mapping from $\struct{C}_{\Phi_1} $ to $ \struct{C}_{\Phi_2}$ which is uniquely determined by the images of substructures whose size is bounded by the maximal arity of a symbol in $\Phi_1$ or $\Phi_2$.
-From this fact, we extract our more general version of recolourings for SNP.
 By carefully analysing the total complexity of computing the SNP sentences $\Delta(\Phi_1)$ and $\Delta(\Phi_2)$ stemming from the theorem of Hubi\v{c}ka and Ne\v{s}et\v{r}il and of the subsequent check for the existence of a recolouring between such sentences, we conclude that the containment problem for GMSNP is in $\TWONEXPTIME$.
 We remark that our methods are, in theory, applicable in a more general setting than GMSNP; a fragment of SNP which is closely related to such applicability is \emph{Amalgamation SNP} introduced in~\cite{bodirsky_asnp}.
 We also remark that the SNP sentences $\Delta(\Phi_1)$ and $\Delta(\Phi_2)$ define a linear order over the domain of a given structure, which is at the core of our argument why the recolouring method works in our case.
-It is provably not possible to define a linear order in GMSNP~\cite[Example~6]{bodirsky_asnp}, which indicates that this method requires us to leave the GMSNP framework.
+It is provably not possible to define a linear order in GMSNP~\cite[Ex.~6]{bodirsky_asnp}, which indicates that this method requires us to leave the GMSNP framework.
+Finally, by applying several standard infinite-domain CSP techniques from~\cite{BodirskyM18,bodirsky2018_article}, we link the FO-rewritability of $\Phi$ to the FO-definability of a certain finite-domain CSP based on $\Delta(\Phi)$.
+Since the said CSP can be parametrized by a structure of size at most 2-exponential in the size of $\Phi$, we can conclude using known results from the finite-domain CSP literature that FO-rewritability for GMSNP is in \TWONEXPTIME.